ethanNguyenUser/ethannguyenuser.github.io/_pages/about.md

 ---

 I'm Ethan, a third-year at UCLA majoring in Biophysics and minoring in Data Science Engineering.
 My current interests include neurophysics, medical technologies, and mathematics.

+This site serves mostly as a hub to other links such as my email, Github, LinkedIn, Youtube channel, personal projects, and resume.
+Have fun exploring!